Please ensure Javascript is enabled for purposes of website accessibility

 What is Open Finance?

 Open Finance gives you control over your financial data and services.
-With your permission, it lets you securely share your bank, insurance, mortgage, and other financial information with and initiate services via regulated providers to access more personalized, innovative, and convenient financial services.
+With your permission, it lets you securely share your bank, insurance, mortgage, and other financial information and initiate services via regulated providers to access more personalised, innovative, and convenient financial services.

 What is Open Finance called in the UAE?